G-G-Thorat/Learning_Things/README.md

 #### 1. Infection Simulator GUI App Using The Python - Tkinter
 #### 2. Smile detection using OpenCV & Python
 #### 3. Advanced Scientific Calculator using Python
+#### 4. Employee Payment Management System project is a desktop application which is developed in Python platform.